nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

     * 1a1.
 System shows an error message.
       <br>Use case ends.

 * 1b.
-System detects an error in the entered parameter.
+System detects that the given parameter is invalid.

     * 1b1.
 System shows an error message.
       <br> Use case ends.